turingschool/front-end-curriculum/projects/What's cookin - Part two.md

 ## Goals and Objectives

-* Work with local server and make network requests to API endpoints to retrieve and manipulate data.
+* Work with a local server and make network requests to API endpoints to retrieve and manipulate data.
 * Refactor your code and use inheritance to DRY up repetitive logic
 * Ensure your app follows best practices for accessibility
 * Leverage Sass to DRY up your CSS

-In this project, you will use what's cooking part one and build on top of that.
-This is an opportunity to refactor your code from part one and build new features.
+In this project, you will use your project from What's Cookin' (Part One) and build on top of that.
+This is an opportunity to refactor your code, complete unfinished work, build new features, and take advantage of instructor feedback.

 ## Timeline
 Dates and deadlines to be aware of:

 * **Monday of Week 4** -  Project kickoff
-* **Tuesday of Week 4** - Have your project board updated with new tickets (*DTR should also already be completed but you could review and edit*).
+* **Tuesday of Week 4** - Have your project board updated with new tickets (*DTR should also already be completed but you should review and edit.*).
-* **Monday of Week 5** - Project due at 9PM
+* **Monday of Week 5** - Project due at 9PM(MST)
+* **Tuesday of Week 5** - Project evaluations
-* **Tuesday of Week 5** - Project evals
+* **Tuesday of Week 5** - Project demo watch party (optional)

-## New Technologies
+## New Technologies + Tools

 * Sass
+* Lighthouse Accessibility Audit

 ---